 The real estate group at Guelph has a long tradition of hiring people who quickly make an impact.
 Guelph was recently ranked as one of the top places for research in real estate in the world (Journal of Real Estate Literature, 2016), with only three faculty focusing on real estate currently.
 Increasing that number would quickly increase the quantity of our teaching, research output, its range and its impact.

-CBE is striving to be a thought leader for issues of concern to the real estate industry.
+LANG is striving to be a thought leader for issues of concern to the real estate industry.
 These issues include real estate investment analysis and risk assessment, sustainability, land use, long-term planning/risk management and others.

 A new Chair will consolidate the real estate program’s position in the teaching, research and scholarship associated with the Canadian and global real estate industry.